esilver0/CATT/sslstrip-experiment.md

 ```
 sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee unencrypted.pcap | tcpdump -nnxxXSs 1514 -r -
 ```
-to display the unencrypted communication between the client and the site that the attacker can see.
-(The output is saved to unencrypted.pcap)
+to display the traffic on port 80.
+This is unencrypted communication between the client and the site that the attacker can see.
+The output is saved to unencrypted.pcap.

 In the Firefox window where NoVNC is running, visit